 I tell them that’s what’s going to keep us alive.
 Connection.
 When things got bad, it wasn’t just because people got ill, it’s because they stopped looking out for each other.
 And I tell them that each night like a bedtime story.
 And I tell them not to cry.
 Because we’ve cried enough.

-North Country is available on You Tube and access has just been extended until May 21st.
-Click here
+North Country is available on You Tube – click here

 To keep up with the blog and all the latest online theatre reviews please click here and choose a follow option

 For my Theatre Online list (suggestions and news of newly released productions) please click here.
 This list is updated regularly supplemented by daily updates on Twitter (@johnchapman398)